 Conjoined twins Daisy and Violet Hilton were born in the early 1900s in England.
-Referred to as Siamese Twins, the Hilton sisters were connected at the hips and buttocks.
-At the time of their birth, it was feared that separating them would cause one or both of them to die.
-If the Hilton conjoined twins were born in the 21st century, it's likely they could have been surgically separated.
-This is because unlike most conjoined twins, like Abby and Brittany, Daisy and Violet only shared blood circulation and each had their own organs.
+Referred to as Siamese Twins, the Hilton sisters were connected at the hip and buttocks.
+At the time of their birth, it was feared separating them would cause one or both to die.
+If the Hilton conjoined twins were born in the 21st century, it's likely they could have been surgically separated; because unlike most conjoined twins, such as Abby and Brittany, Daisy and Violet only shared blood circulation and each had their own organs.

-They Were Connected At The Hips & Expected To Live Less Than A Month
+They Were Connected At The Hips And Expected To Live Less Than A Month

 Their Mother Rejected The "Monsters"